formlio/forml/docs/workflow/topology.rst

 #.
 Generating the adjacency matrix representation suitable for runtime execution.

-See our existing topology enhanced by compiler by adding the state *Dumper* and *Loader* system nodes plus connecting the relevant *State* ports (dotted lines):
+See our existing topology enhanced by the compiler with adding the state *Dumper* and *Loader* system nodes plus connecting the relevant *State* ports (dotted lines):

 .. md-mermaid::